All You Need to Know About a Career in Journalism

 Seamedu’s Degree in Broadcast Journalism

-Ask any professional journalist about their job and they will tell you how they work long hours in pursuit of a story, slowly peeling back layers to get to its core.
-Our course is designed by professionals and academicians, so our students receive training that is practical in the real world.
+Ask any professional journalist about their job, and they will tell you how they work long hours in pursuit of a story, slowly peeling back layers to get to its core.
+If you're wondering how to start a career in journalism, our course is designed by professionals and academicians to provide practical, real-world training.

 What sets Seamedu’s course apart from the rest?